Adhering To The Highest Journalistic Standards

 Cagey eh?
 Woofipedia doesn’t actually say that eating grapes will send your dog to the vet with kidney failure but it got your attention.
 In the business, we call that spam because the first thing you see upon opening that unsubstantiated warning is a big advertisement for Trifexis.

-In the woofipedia message, AKC offers you information on “which foods are safe to feed your pets”.
+Back to the woofipedia message in which AKC offers you information on “which foods are safe to feed your pets”.
 The page is colorful and interesting but the list seems based on which foods are safe to CHEW which shows how much the spam-writer knows about dogs.
-Carnivores swallow in chunks, which is why they don’t have grinding molars.
+Carnivores swallow in chunks.

 Most dog owners prefer science-based information such as ii Why Dogs Eat Grass and a list of the most sprayed and toxic in foods in Fruits & Veggies For Dogs.
 That information helps protect you, your family, and your pets.

-So do we really need unsolicited “advice” from someone who probably doesn’t even own a dog?
-I’ve watched the internet go from a free information source in 1998 to just another never-ending commercial.
+So do we really need unsolicited “advice” from a staff writer who probably doesn’t even own a dog?
+We’ve watched the internet go from a free information source in 1998 to just another never-ending commercial.
+Facebook, Twitter, and sadly, AKC information have become just vehicles to deliver advertisers messages, i.e. spam.
 You remember when we paid for commercial-free cable or satellite?
-Right, then we had to buy a DVR and record our favorite shows so we could fast-forward past the advertising…
+Right, then we had to buy a DVR and record our favorite shows so we could fast-forward past the advertising… Today cable tv is just one long commercial and many people are downloading movies and info rather than be subjected to spam by a company we already do business with.

 Even as network news was all a-twitter about U.S. government employee records being hacked, AKC was peddling your privacy instead of maintaining the integrity of the AKC Stud Book.
-Don’t expect Woofipedia to tell you about the wide-scale corruption in your breed’s genetic package.
+Okay, realistically, we can't expect Woofipedia to tell you about the wide-scale corruption in your breed’s genetic package...

-TheDogPress.com strips AKC’s stud book problem down to bare bones.
-Sadly we covered the skeleton of integrity which was once the very foundation of purebred dogs.
+TheDogPress.com has stripped AKC’s stud book problem down to bare bones.
+We hope you are better informed and will become better protected.
+Our staff regrets having o uncover the skeleton of integrity which was once the very foundation of purebred dogs.
+Times are changing...

 Good news or not, HEADlines keeps you in the know about everything that affects you as a dog owner or breeder but did I mention, you have to ASK for a free subscription.

-AKC should forget spamming your inbox with advertising.
-The Great American Kennel Club should stick to registering dogs and maintaining a valid Stud Book.
+The Great American Kennel Club should forget spamming and stick to registering dogs and maintaining a valid Stud Book.
 At one time, that was the AKC’s only Mission.
 AKC’s Mission Statement has been repeatedly changed.
-Observing those changes since 1998 leads one to believe the AKC Mission changed to accommodate its ever-increasing first interest, making money.
+Observing those changes since 1998 leads one to believe the AKC Mission changed to accommodate a different mission - making money.

-Before you ask, here is TheDogPress.com Mission Statement.
-Here is TheDogPlace.org Mission Statement, and here is the AKC Mission Statement, from 2005 – 2011.
-See #5 below for the latest AKC Mission Statement changes.
+Before you ask, here is TheDogPress.com Mission Statement and TheDogPlace.org Mission Statement.
+And here is the AKC Mission Statement, from 2005 – 2011.
+See link #5 below in case there have been AKC Mission Statement changes since this was first written.